-If you drop a solid object or any liquid onto your computer, shut down the computer, unplug it, and remove the battery pack.
-You may want to have the computer checked by qualified personnel before operating it again.
-Do not drop your computer or place any objects on top of the computer. ☐ Do not place your computer in a location subject to: Heat sources, such as radiators or air ducts Direct sunlight Excessive dust Moisture or rain Mechanical vibration or shock Strong magnets or speakers that are not magnetically shielded Ambient temperature of more than 95°F (35°C) or less than 41°F (5°C) High humidity Do not place electronic equipment near your computer.
-The electromagnetic field of the equipment may cause the computer to malfunction. ם We advise not to use your computer while you are standing or walking as it may cause the computer to slip out of you hands, resulting in damage.
-Your computer uses high-frequency radio signals and may cause interference to radio or TV reception.
-If this occurs, relocate the computer a suitable distance away from the set.
-Do not use cut or damaged connection cables.

-- ☐ If your computer is brought directly from a cold location to a warm one, moisture may condense inside the computer.
+- □ If you drop a solid object or any liquid onto your computer, shut down the computer, unplug it, and remove the battery pack.
+You may want to have the computer checked by qualified personnel before operating it again. - Do not drop your computer or place any objects on top of the computer. - Do not place your computer in a location subject to: - □ Heat sources, such as radiators or air ducts - Direct sunlight - Excessive dust - Moisture or rain - Mechanical vibration or shock - □ Strong magnets or speakers that are not magnetically shielded - □ Ambient temperature of more than 95°F (35°C) or less than 41°F (5°C) - High humidity - Do not place electronic equipment near your computer.
+The electromagnetic field of the equipment may cause the computer to malfunction. - □ Your computer uses high-frequency radio signals and may cause interference to radio or TV reception.
+If this occurs, relocate the computer a suitable distance away from the set. - Do not use cut or damaged connection cables. - If your computer is brought directly from a cold location to a warm one, moisture may condense inside the computer.
 In such a case, allow at least one hour before turning on the computer.
 If any problems occur, unplug the computer and contact an authorized Sony Service Center.
-To find the nearest center or agent, see Finding More about Your VAIOComputer (page 5). - To avoid losing data when your computer is damaged, back up your data regularly. - Do not exert pressure on the LCD screen or its edges when opening the LCD screen lid or lifting your computer.
-The LCD screen may be sensitive to pressure or added stress, and exerting pressure may damage the screen or cause it to malfunction. - ☐ To open the computer, grasp the LCD screen lid on the center with one hand and gently lift the lid.

-☐ To carry the computer with the lid open, be sure to hold the computer with both hands.
+To find the nearest center or agent, see Finding More about Your VAIO Computer (page 6).

+- □ To avoid losing data when your computer is damaged, back up your data regularly. - Do not exert pressure on the LCD screen or its edges when opening the LCD screen lid or lifting your computer.
+The LCD screen may be sensitive to pressure or added stress, and exerting pressure may damage the screen or cause it to malfunction.
+To open the computer, hold the base with one hand and gently lift the LCD screen lid with the other.
+To carry the computer with the lid open, be sure to hold the computer with both hands.

-☐ Use a carrying case specially designed to carry your computer.
+□ Use a carrying case specially designed to carry your computer.